-A supplementary estimate funded from capital resources, potentially increasing the Council's internal/external borrowing, is required to provide the balance of funding for the project.
+A supplementary estimate funded from capital resources is required to provide the balance of funding for the project.
 This may be reduced if savings can be identified through a value engineering review or other sources of funding such as the capital programme and/or revenue budgets can be identified.
 The existing capital programme will be kept under review to identify any other projects where there may be capacity to redirect resources into this project to reduce the additional call on Council reserves.